hdavidzhu/focs-assignments/day11/submission.md

 Looking at Problem IV, we see that the root of the problem is `p v Right`.
 We can tell that `p v F` is easily satisfiable. (`p v F <-> p` is an identity logical equivalence. `p` itself is obviously satisfiable.)
 Regardless of what is on the right, Problem IV will be satisfiable thanks to `p`. (short certificate).

 Exhaustive enumeration would require `2^5 = 32` lines of considerations.

+UPDATE: Thanks to Sophie's help, here's a concrete example.
+When `p = 1`, thanks to the root `OR`, the expression will evaluate to be `1`.
+Thus, the expression is satisfiable, thanks to these instances.